What To See

 Strong undercurrents deem this beach fit only for the hundreds of Green Turtles that visit each year – and Long Beach, as their main nesting site on the island, is one of the most important Green Turtle nesting sites in the world.

-If you do fancy a swim though, the beach next to the pier head is perfectly safe for swimming if sea conditions are favourable.
-The most popular beach for swimmers is undoubtedly English Bay – a 15 minute drive from Georgetown.
+If sea conditions are favourable you may want to swim at English Bay – a 15 minute drive from Georgetown.
 Wildlife lovers are in for a treat here – simply don a mask and snorkel and paddle around, just off-shore you will be able to spot just about all of Ascension’s smaller tropical fish species in one place!
 The numerous “black fish” are very inquisitive but harmless, you don’t want to be in the water though if someone decides to throw a morsel of food in!

 Comfortless Cove is also a popular beach, though its name may suggest otherwise.
 Much smaller, quieter and more secluded than English Bay, this beach is perfect for a more relaxing day out.
 If you venture up the stairs from the beach and follow the trail, you will find yourself at Bonetta Cemetery – Comfortless Cove was so named as it was the site that fever-ridden sailors were quarantined on the island around the 1830’s to 1870’s – some of the stricken men were buried here and in a few small cemeteries around the cove.